dongli-git/TinySTLRevision/README.md

  - this is a revision on the base of MyTinySTL
- - i just add some comment to learn more conveniently.(windows)
+ - i just add some comment to learn more conveniently.(windows !)